ibm-cloud-docs/codeengine/deploy-multiple-regions.md

 3. Provide a Certificate Signing Request (CSR) or select a private key type for {{site.data.keyword.cis_short}} to generate a key and CSR.

-4. Specify your certicate hostnames and an expiration date.
+4. Specify your certificate hostnames and an expiration date.

 5. Click **Order**.